BLCM/bl3mods/Apocalyptech/README.md

 - `first_gun_testing_gear.txt` - Modifies the opening chest in Covenant
   Pass to contain a Crader's EM-P5 and a Transformer.
 Also improves the second-gun chest to not be rarity/manufacturer-locked.
+- `more_visible_echo_logs.txt` - Makes ECHO Log loot bars (and any other item using that bar, such as mission items) much bigger.
+Used to hopefully catch any ECHOs I may have missed after a few playthroughs.

 ## OP Gear Mods